 Signal Mountain Trail is a 8.3 mile moderately trafficked loop trail located near Moose, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.

 Signal Mountain is 7,720 feet (2,350 m) above sea level and is located in Grand Teton National Park in Wyoming.
 The peak provides sweeping views of the Teton Range, much of the northern Jackson Hole area as well as the Snake River.
 The mountain originally was formed by volcanic ashfall from one of the eruptions of the Yellowstone hotspot.
 The peak is also partially a glacial moraine formed by a receding glacier that came south out of the Yellowstone icecap.
 This same glacier also created neighboring Jackson Lake.
 Signal Mountain has a 5-mile (8.0 km) long road providing vehicular access to an observation area located just below the main summit, with short trail to the summit.
 The Signal Mountain Trail is a hiking trail that goes from Signal Mountain Lodge to the summit.
 The loop trail (4-5 hours) splits mid-way for a portion, allowing hikers to take either a trail along the lower part of the ridge or south of the ridge past a series of small ponds.
 The trails then rejoin and steepen over the last mile to reach the secondary summit of the mountain, the Jackson Lake Overlook.
 The trail rises approximately 800 feet (240 m) from the lodge to the overlook, though on the ridge trail there is quite a bit of up and down that adds a few hundred feet to the cumulative elevation gain.
 The trail is a hiking only trail, mountain biking and horseback riding are not permitted by the park service.
 The road is a popular biking destination due to the difficult climb up and then (after turning around at the summit) continuous downhill.